ChildsplayOSU/bogl/Tutorials/TheGame.md

 play = YouWin
 ```

-You can type this code into the editor, run it, and you should get the result back of 'YouWin'.
+You can type this code into the editor, run it by typing `play`, and you should get the result back of 'YouWin'.
 If so, congrats, you have completed this tutorial!
 Take a moment to think about what we've gone over here.

 When you're ready, [our next tutorial is all about writing functions](Function).